OpenSIPS/opensips-cli/README.md

 ## Installation

-Please follow details provided in the <a href="docs/INSTALLATION.md">Installation</a> section.
+Please follow the details provided in the
+<a href="docs/INSTALLATION.md">Installation</a> section, for a complete guide
-This document includes general advise, on how to install `opensips-cli` as a replacement for depreciated shell script `opensipscli`.
+on how to install `opensips-cli` as a replacement for the deprecated `opensipsctl` shell script.

 ## Contribute